 The Crystal River National Wildlife Refuge, maintained and overseen by the U.S. Fish and Wildlife Service, enforces several manatee protection zones in the winter, but swimming is still allowed outside these zones.

-At one time, as many as 500 manatees can crowd into Three Sisters Springs — the most ever counted in a natural spring anywhere in the world.
+At one time, as many as 500 manatees can crowd into Three Sisters Springs — among the most ever counted in a natural spring anywhere in the world.
 There is a boardwalk overlooking the springs so that crowds of people can see crowds of manatees.
 There is no water access to the springs from land — and no land access from the water.

-During the summer, except in 2023, it is possible to kayak or swim into the springs to hang out in the cool spring water and visit with whatever resident manatees are there.
+During the summer, it is possible to kayak or swim into the springs to hang out in the cool spring water and visit with whatever resident manatees are there.
 Over the years, even though it is prohibited, kayakers have tried to tie up and climb out on the banks of the springs.
 Swimmers have pulled themselves up on the banks, which is also prohibited.

 The manatees, too, crowding into such a small area, have helped to wear away the shoreline around the springs.